Understanding and Increasing Efficiency of Frank-Wolfe Adversarial Training: Distortion of Frank-Wolfe Attacks

-where $\alpha^l = \gamma^l \prod_{i=l+1}^{K-1} (1-\gamma^i) \in [0,1]$ are non-decreasing in $l$, and sum to unity. \end{prop} Proposition \ref{prop:FW_adv_pert} shows that the FW adversarial perturbation may be expressed as a convex combination of the scaled loss gradients.
-Furthermore, for $c=1$ all coefficients are uniform $\alpha^l=1/K$ while larger $c>1$ leads to a slower step-size decay and places more weight on later steps.
+Proposition \ref{prop:FW_adv_pert} shows that the \textsc{FW} adversarial perturbation may be expressed as a convex combination of the signed loss gradients for $p=\infty$, and scaled loss gradients for $p\in[1,\infty)$.
+Using this representation we can deduce connections between the distortion of the attack and the geometric properties of the attack path.